OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/29 December 2009.md

 ---

-## Health, Diet, and Supplements

-- No specific discussion under this category in this session.

----

 ## Control System & Sociopolitical Manipulation

-- **Psychopathy** results in a supreme lack of insight.
 - Psychopaths destroy what they try to control, even if it leads to mutual ruin.
 - Reference to **Political Ponerology**: the rise of psychopaths to power leads to catastrophe.
 - Masses of people remain unaware of being the "body" destroyed by these psychopathic "germs".
-- **Climategate** and false flag terrorism (airplane attack) are seen as part of the control agenda.
 - Control system is becoming more desperate due to being undermined by the group and others like them.
 - Desperate control actions are good because they lead to mistakes and potential exposure.
 - **4D STS** makes indirect moves to repress creativity, thereby revealing their hand.